romamik/proc-galaxy-rs/README.md

 ### What's next

 - panning should be done in screen coordinates.
+I mean, visible panning speed should not depend on zoom level.
 That should be easy.
-- render more all visible top-level blocks, not just the current.
+- render all visible top-level blocks, not just the current.
 - separate code into modules.
 I've tried this, but got compiler errors.
 Need to read some docs.
 - actual procedural generation of stars.
 Just random stars without galaxies as the first step.
 I need to figure out how things should be.